Your AccountRegisterSign In

-Flow cytometry data can be analysed in different ways.
+Flow cytometry data can be analyzed in different ways.
 Here we give common examples of gating strategies and how data can be best represented.

-The quality of data you obtain from flow cytometry can be affected by both the health of the cells and the staining protocol used.
-Here we give examples of commonly used cell preparation techniques and staining protocols for both surface and intracellular markers.
+The data of quality from flow cytometry can be affected by both your cell health and staining protocol used.
+Here we give examples of commonly used cell preparation techniques and staining protocols for surface markers, intracellular markers and DNA.